belle2/basf2/analysis/doc/CutStrings.rst

 .. _doxygen documentation: https://software.belle2.org/|release|/classBelle2_1_1GeneralCut.html

 .. hint:: In previous versions the `formula` MetaVariable was needed to support formulas in cuts.
-This is still supported but not nessesary anymore.
+This is still supported but not necessary anymore.

 This logic can become quite powerful.
 Here are some examples.